 The probability of head movement greater than 20cm also varied by genera.
-Acanthophis was the least likely to move in control trials, Oxyuranus the most, and the other three genera varied strongly based on snake identity (Fig. 3B).
+Acanthophis was the least likely to move in control trials, Oxyuranus the most, and the other three genera varied strongly across individual snakes (Fig. 3B).
 Marginal and conditional R2 values were 0.365 (95% CIs = 0.256-0.454) and 0.504 (CIs = 0.469-0.538) respectively.
-Most random variation was explained by differences between individual snakes (SD = 2.04), compared with trial blocks (SD = 0.23) and speaker sides (SD = 0.92).
+As with the probability model of defensive and cautious behaviors, most random variation was explained by differences between individual snakes (SD = 2.04), compared with trial blocks (SD = 0.23) and speaker sides (SD = 0.92).

 In the three sound treatments, we observed a consistent increase in the probability that Aspidites moved compared with controls, especially in S3, where almost all trials resulted in movement (Fig. 3A, C).
 Other genera showed no response in the probability of movement.